Legal professions in England and Wales: Director of Public Prosecutions

 In general the Director of Public Prosecutions gives advice to police and other law enforcement agencies and is not a political civil servant.
 To become a Director of Public Prosecutions, applicants need to have at least ten years of practical experience.

 CILEX Lawyers

 CILEX Lawyers are members of CILEX (Chartered Institute of Legal Executives), a professional body with a membership of over 20,000.
 They qualify after studying for the CILEX Professional Qualification (CPQ), a vocational route into the legal profession, open to those with or without a university degree or equivalent qualification/experience.

 They undertake the same work as solicitors, giving clients both personal and business law advice.
 Unlike solicitors they are specialists and are qualified to practise solely in their chosen area of specialism.

 CILEX Lawyers operate equally alongside solicitors as authorised persons, the only difference being the specialist rather than general scope of their practising certificate and their qualification route.

 Typical areas CILEX Lawyers advise on are conveyancing, family law, personal injury and employment law.
 CILEX Lawyers can become partners in law firms, coroners, judges or advocates in open court.

+Licensed Conveyancer

+Similar to CILEX lawyers, a Licensed Conveyancer is a specialist, qualified, lawyer that is regulated by the CLC (council for Licensed Conveyancers) a CLC lawyer specialises in solely residential and/or commercial property law.
+Just like solicitors, Licensed Conveyancers are able to help individuals and companies to transfer legal ownership of property.

+Licensed Conveyancers can act in all aspects of conveyancing law.
+Licensed Conveyancers operate equally alongside solicitors as authorised persons, the only difference being the specialist rather than general scope of their licence and their qualification route.